Northern Vermont University: Gray House

 The Gray House is a special residential opportunity, currently for those performing service to the community.

 Residence halls

 Half of the student population lives on campus in one of the nine residence halls.
 The Stonehenge residence hall complex is located on the southern end of campus, and consists of six residence halls: Whitelaw/Crevecoeur (first-year students), Arnold/Bayley, and Poland/Rogers.
 They are clustered around a central courtyard and shaped in a circle, hence the nickname "Stonehenge."
 Wheelock is a residence hall that is located in the center of campus.
-Rita Bole is the newest of the residence halls, which features apartment-style living for upperclassmen.The ninth hall, Gray House, is a living-learning community dedicated to performing community service on campus and in the local area.
+Rita Bole is the newest of the residence halls, which features apartment-style living for upperclassmen.
+The ninth hall, Gray House, is a living-learning community dedicated to performing community service on campus and in the local area.

 Athletics

 Johnson Badgers

-Johnson State College teams participate as a member of the National Collegiate Athletic Association's Division III.
-The Badgers are a member of the North Atlantic Conference (NAC).
+Johnson State College teams participated as a member of the National Collegiate Athletic Association's Division III, being a member of the North Atlantic Conference (NAC).